 Added to Medium, October 4, 2018

-In honor of the month of Halloween and this month’s patron request, I am going to give my impressions about the Salem Witch Museum in Salem, Massachusetts.
+In honor of the month of Halloween, I am going to give my impressions about the Salem Witch Museum in Salem, Massachusetts.
 This museum is another one of the museums I have visited during my childhood but my memory of this experience is limited because I did not see a whole lot of the place at the time.
 I did visit the museum years later with the Historical Society club at Western New England College (now University).
 In addition to these memories, I will also give my impressions of the Salem Witch Museum based on what I observe on their website to see how much has changed since I visited.

 When I first made the visit to the Salem Witch Museum, it was in the 1990s and I was with my parents and my sisters.
 We waited in the lobby of the museum until the group we were in was able to sit in the auditorium to learn about the Salem Witch Trials.
 As my family waited for our turn, I remember looking through the brochures and saw pictures of the statues depicting the townsfolk.
 I was scared since in my imagination I thought that the creepy statues were going to move around in the dark room.
 Once our group was able to go in after the previous group left, I did not want to go in so one of my parents went into the gift shop with me until the rest of the family joined us.
 It was not until I was in college when I returned to the Salem Witch Museum.